1. ICCC Workshop

 - Satellite geodetic data assimilation for climate research

 - Methodology of comparing/validating climate simulations with geodetic data

 Format of the workshop:

-- These oral blocks will be a mix of introductory overview talks, short (12+3 min.) scientific presentations, and the oportunity for networking in breakout groups.
+- These oral blocks will be a mix of introductory overview lectures and short (12+3 min.) scientific presentations.

 - All presentations will be made available to participants before the meeting to facilitate asynchronous viewing.